Masses, Sheets and Rigid SCFTs: Mass Deformations of theories

 We finally turn to discussing the behaviour of $T^\rho[G]$ theories under mass deformations.
 We take as a starting point the classification in \S\ref{masslikeclassification} of mass-like deformations of the tame Hitchin integrable system by sheets in the Lie algebra $\mathfrak{g}^\vee$.
 However, in order for such a deformation to be an actual mass deformation of a $T^\rho[G]$ theory, it has to additionally obey the Flavour Condition \ref{flavour}.
 This constraint follows from the fact that mass deformations occur in the same superconformal multiplet as the flavour current (we reviewed this in \S\ref{relevantrecollections} ).
 This is the final step in identifying the mass deformed geometry of the Coulomb branch.
 For every defect $(\mathcal{O}_N,{\mathcal{O}_H})$, the geometry of the mass deformed SCFT is captured by a triplet $(\mathcal{O}_N,\mathcal{O}_H, (\mathfrak{l}^\vee,\mathcal{O}_H^{l^\vee}))$, where $(\mathcal{O}_N,\mathcal{O}_H)$ are the Nahm and Hitchin labels as before and $(\mathfrak{l}^\vee,\mathcal{O}_H^{l^\vee})$ is the label for a special sheet/sub-sheet attached to the Hitchin orbit $\mathcal{O}_H$.
 We summarize here all the steps involved in arriving at this triplet.

 \begin{enumerate} \item We first identify the Bala-Carter Levi $\mathfrak{l}_{BC}$ associated to the Nahm orbit $\mathcal{O}_N$ which is a nilpotent orbit in $\mathfrak{g}$. \item If $\mathcal{O}_N$ corresponds to a nilpotent orbit of principal Levi type (see \S\ref{pltype} for the definition), then the mass deformed Coulomb branch is described by the sheet in the dual Lie algebra $\mathfrak{g}^\vee$ with label $(\mathfrak{l}^\vee_{BC},0)$.
-In this case, one can verify that imposing the Flavour condition does not lead to any further restrictions of the space of allowed mass parameters. \item If $\mathcal{O}_N$ is not of principal Levi type, we look at all sheets attached to $\mathcal{O}_H = d_{BV}(\mathcal{O}_N)$ and identify the sheet whose associated Levi is $\mathfrak{l}^\vee_{BC}$.
+In this case, one can verify that imposing the Flavour condition does not lead to any further restrictions of the space of allowed mass parameters.
+The massless limit of the Coulomb branch is given by the Richardson nilpotent orbit at the boundary of the sheet $(\mathfrak{l}^\vee_{BC},0)$.
+One can also check that this obeys $\mathcal{O}_H = d_{BV}(\mathcal{O}_N)$ as conjectured in \cite{Chacaltana:2012zy}.

+\item If $\mathcal{O}_N$ is not of principal Levi type, we look at all sheets attached to $\mathcal{O}_H = d_{BV}(\mathcal{O}_N)$ and identify the sheet whose associated Levi is $\mathfrak{l}^\vee_{BC}$.
 If such a sheet exists, we observe that it is unique.
 This sheet then describes the mass deformed Coulomb branch of $T^\rho[G]$. \item If such a sheet does not exist in step 3 above, then we find that it is always possible to find a unique inclusion $\mathfrak{l}^\vee_{sheet} \subset \mathfrak{l}^\vee_{BC}$ such that $Z(\mathfrak{l}^\vee_{BC}) \subset Z(\mathfrak{l}^\vee_{sheet})$.
 In these instances, the deformed Coulomb branch is a subspace of an ordinary sheet and not the entire sheet.
 We call such subspaces \textit{sub-sheets}.
 The appearance of sub-sheets is the basic reason why the story of mass deformations leads to a slight refinement of the usual theory of sheets. \item Corresponding to the sheet or sub-sheet from step 2, 3 or 4, we find that

 for an unique special nilpotent orbit $\mathcal{O}_H^{\mathfrak{l}^\vee}$ in the Lie algebra $\mathfrak{l}^\vee_{BC}$.
 So, it follows that the sheet/sub-sheet that we identified at the end of step 4 is actually a \textit{special} sheet/sub-sheet (in accordance with what is means for a sheet to be a special sheet as defined in \S\ref{sheets}).
 This is how we arrive at the third entry $(\mathfrak{l}^\vee,\mathcal{O}_H^{l^\vee})$ in the triplet $(\mathcal{O}_N,\mathcal{O}_H, (\mathfrak{l}^\vee,\mathcal{O}_H^{l^\vee}))$. \end{enumerate}